mrkkrp/char-menu/README.md

 ```

 Except for Greek letters that are a bit too numerous, all characters here
-can be accessed in one or two key presses.
+can be accessed in one or two key strokes.
 Given that there is always a
 visual clue before you and all the characters you need to type are on the
 home row (thanks to Avy), this method of input should be quite efficient.